By: Author John Cunningham. Published: 2019/08/12 at 2:01 pm

 HO 00 03 05 11

-Policy’s written on the 1991 forms don’t limit the liability of lawn equipment.
+Policies written on the 1991 forms don’t limit the liability of lawn equipment.
 “We do cover vehicles or conveyances not subject to motor vehicle registration which are: a.
-Used to service an “insured’s” residence; or”
+Used to service an “insured’s” residence; or

-Policy’s written on the 2000 forms moved things up a notch in favor of the insurance company.
+Policies written on the 2000 forms moved things up a notch in favor of the insurance company.
 “We do cover “motor vehicles” not required to be registered for use on public roads or property which are: a.
-Used solely to service an “insured’s” residence; or”
+Used solely to service an “insured’s” residence; or.”

-Policy’s written on the 2011 forms moved backwards a little in favor of the insured.
-“Motor vehicles” not required to be registered for use on public roads or property which are: (a) Used solely to service a residence; or
+Policies written on the 2011 forms moved backward a little in favor of the insured.
+“Motor vehicles” not required to be registered for use on public roads or property which are: (a) Used solely to service a residence or

-I’m not trying to sell you insurance here, my aim is to give you a basic outline of insurance and how it relates to your liability as a lawn equipment owner and user.
-Policy’s are usually divided into Open Perils and Named Perils.
+I’m not trying to sell you insurance here; my aim is to give you a basic outline of insurance and how it relates to your liability as a lawn equipment owner and user.
+Policies are usually divided into Open Perils and Named Perils.

-Open Perils, covers all homeowners risk, but I use the word “All” with caution.
-All insurance policy’s will have listed limitations, if it’s in the excluded section, it’s not covered.
+Open Perils covers all homeowner’s risks, but I use the word “All” with caution.
+All insurance policies will have listed limitations; if it’s in the excluded section, it’s not covered.

-Basically this is the best type policy and is obviously more expensive.
+Basically, this is the best type of policy and is obviously more expensive.

 Named Perils will usually name about 16 common homeowner losses that they’ll cover.
-The advantage to this type policy, it’s cheaper.
-Of course it may not be cheaper, it depends what exactly it covers.
+The advantage of this type of policy is that it’s cheaper.
+Of course, it may not be cheaper; it depends on what exactly it covers.

-Policy’s are graded, HO3 is a common type policy, it’s also pretty basic.
-Read the fine print, this policy will typically have open perils for the property but named perils for the contents, so read those exclusions carefully.
+Policies are graded; HO3 is a common type of policy, and it’s also pretty basic.
+Read the fine print; this policy will typically have open perils for the property but named perils for the contents, so read those exclusions carefully.

 Are tools covered under household insurance?
-Most household insurance policy’s will cover tools in its contents, however the size of your deductible may make a claim uneconomic.
+Most household insurance policies will cover tools in their contents.
+However, the size of your deductible may make a claim uneconomic.

 Does homeowners insurance cover lawn damage?
-Most homeowners insurance policy’s will cover lawn damage, unless it’s listed on your policy as an “excluded peril.”
+Most homeowners insurance policies will cover lawn damage unless it’s listed on your policy as an “excluded peril.”